 If you have a large driveway or wide area to remove snow from, a power brush might not be the best tool for you to use.
 Over time the bristles could become clogged and you will start sweeping the snow over snow yet to be removed, increasing the amount of time spent on snow removal.

-A snowblower is a machine that is powered by either gas or electricity and uses various connecting parts to direct snow from the ground to a further and/or higher distance away.
+A snowblower is a machine that is powered by either gas or electricity and uses various connecting parts to move snow to a further and/or higher distance away.
 Through the use of an auger and chute, the snow is removed from the ground, travels up the chute and spits it to a location of your choosing.
 Controls are used to direct the snow in the direction you choose, offering more options for piling snow out of the way of pedestrian and vehicle traffic.

 Available in multiple sizes in regards to both their engines and cut widths, the best snow blower can be used in the heaviest snow or the wettest, powering through large drifts with ease.
 Snowblowers can be powered by a combination gas and oil engine or even through electricity, sending fewer carbon emissions into the air.